Retropaint/skelform_user_docs/src/starter_guide/animating.md

 The animation process is hopefully simple to grasp, as it is essentially recording edits and adjusting keyframes.
 Realistically however, an animation will contain lots of them.
-Spend some time creating more animations, and you will be a professional keyframe manager in no time!
+Try to make an expressive animation while keeping the keyframes organized!

+Next, we'll add your armature and play it's animations in pygame.
+Let's get it [runnin'](./inagame.md)!